openhab/openhab-addons/bundles/org.openhab.binding.opengarage/README.md

 to fully open / close after triggering it from OpenGarage, including auditory beeps.
 Recommend to round up or pad by a second or two.
 - `doorOpeningState` - Text state to report when garage is opening.
 Defaults to "OPENING".
-- `doorOpenState` - Text state to report when garage is open (and not transitioning).
+- `doorOpenState` - Text state to report when garage is open (and not in transition).
 Defaults to "OPEN".
 - `doorClosingState` - Text state to report when garage is closing.
 Defaults to "CLOSING".
-- `doorClosedState` - Text state to report when garage is closed (and not transitioning).
+- `doorClosedState` - Text state to report when garage is closed (and not in transition).
 Defaults to "CLOSED".

 ## Channels